Jump to content

 Disguise Kit, Morphic: Most people forced to work undercover for extended periods rely on the morphic disguise kit.
 The kit features a pair of contact lenses that change color, a hair prosthetic that changes color, length, and texture, a paint-on LCD injector for instant tattoos that transform, and a vocal encoder (vocoder) that is attached to the throat to alter the user’s voice.
 Each component can be altered on command.
 The morphic disguise kit grants a double Advantage equipment bonus on all Disguise checks while in use.
 Tech 3 and above only.

-Demolitions Kit: This kit contains everything needed to set detonators, wire explosive devices and disarm explosive devices.
+Demolitions Kit: This kit contains everything needed to set detonators, wire explosive devices, and disarm explosive devices.
 Detonators must be purchased separately.
-This also provides an Advantage circumstance bonus on Craft (Chemicals) with those chemicals are explosives with include weapons such as grenades.
+This also provides an Advantage circumstance bonus on Craft (Chemicals), with those chemicals being explosives, which include weapons such as grenades.

-Electrical Tool Kit: This collection of hand tools and small parts typically includes a variety of pliers, drivers, cutting devices, fasteners, power tools and leads and wires.
-This effects Craft (electronic) checks.
+Electrical Tool Kit: This collection of hand tools and small parts typically includes pliers, drivers, cutting tools, fasteners, power tools, and leads and wires.
+This affects Craft (electronic) checks.

 First Aid Kit: This Kit is used to help stabilize a Character when down and provide health.